-- Delinea Secret ID-The numeric ID of the secret to retrieve from Secret Server (see Create a Delinea Secret Server Secret on page 687). - 9.
-For F5 discovery jobs, click Set Server Password and, in the Server Password dialog, choose the source from which to load the password for the user specified with Set Server Username.
+- KV Secret Key-The key of the secret to retrieve from the Hashicorp Vault. - KV Secret Name-The name of the secret to retrieve from the Hashicorp Vault. - 9.
+Click Set Server Password and, in the Server Password dialog, choose the source from which to load the password for the user specified with Set Server Username.
 In the Server Password dialog, the options are Load From Keyfactor Secrets or Load From PAM Provider.
-The No Value option is typically not supported for F5 stores.
+The No Value option is typically not supported for remote file targets and F5 devices.

 A Keyfactor secret is a user-defined password or other information that is encrypted and stored securely in the Keyfactor Command database.
-Although Keyfactor recommends using Privileged Access Management (see Privileged Access Management (PAM) on page 677) as a more secure solution to secure information, Keyfactor Secret is an option for customers that do not already have a relationship with a PAM provider such as CyberArk or Delinea (formerly Thycotic).
+Although Keyfactor recommends using Privileged Access Management (see Privileged Access Management (PAM) on page 744) as a more secure solution to secure information, Keyfactor Secret is an option for customers that do not already have a relationship with a PAM provider such as CyberArk or Delinea.